 The work on the Typhoon Bopha recovery continues as we help our member organizations transition from the satellite-based solutions back to mobile network-based solutions as the mobile networks start coming back online.
 We are also assisting them in starting up a NetHope Philippines chapter that brings together ICT managers from all of the NetHope members and local implementation partners to better collaborate locally.
 We expect our work to continue at least for the next two months.

-The Philippine government has asked for international assistance, and is working closely with the United Nations and NGOs to coordinate efforts.
-An Information Management and Communications Working Group has been established to share needs and response in real time among government representatives, NGOs, and UN agencies.
+The Philippine government asked for international assistance and worked closely with the United Nations and NGOs to coordinate efforts.
+An Information Management and Communications Working Group was established to share needs and response in real-time among government representatives, NGOs, and UN agencies.
 Within the first weeks after Typhoon Bopha, funding response came primarily from government organizations.
-In addition to support from the United States, Australia, Malaysia, Canada, and other areas have begun investing in the region’s immediate and long-term recovery.
+In addition to support from the United States, Australia, Malaysia, Canada, and other areas invested in the region’s immediate and long-term recovery.

 As of Dec.
 14, 2012, 10 days after Typhoon Bopha’s initial landfall, $11.8 million in pledges, commitments, and contributions had been made by foreign donors, as reported by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 An additional contribution of $1.78 million will be made available through the Canadian International Development Agency.

 There were opportunities for private philanthropy to help fill in gaps and meet the needs of vulnerable and displaced populations, as well as to shore up NGOs with longstanding histories of working in the area.

 - To alleviate crowding in hospitals, the Philippine Red Cross set up medical tents, including one that can host minor surgery.
 The Red Cross sent medicine, ambulances, generators, and water supply to the two worst-hit towns, and also assisted with tracing missing persons.